 Back in the days of grants, working was something students only needed to do in order to earn a little extra.
 Today, with all the living costs and the cost of books and equipment and usually fees to pay as well (depending on where you’re from), it’s much more difficult to get by without a job.
 Working, however, doesn’t just impact your social life – it can also make it harder for you to learn.
 Fortunately, there are some other options and, depending on your skills, they could work out very well for you.

 You wouldn’t be studying if you didn’t have a good education already and there are lots of ways you can turn that to your advantage.
 Whether you’re helping a school pupil to understand maths homework, assisting an international student to speak better English or providing music lessons to enthusiastic amateurs, you can get paid quite a bit for tutoring.
 The key is to be confident, to present yourself well and show empathy.
+Whether you’re helping a school pupil to understand maths homework, assisting an international student to speak better English, or providing music lessons to enthusiastic amateurs, you can get paid quite a bit for online tutoring.

 If you have artistic or crafting skills, you may be able to create and sell work while you study.
 If you’re at art school, this is often recommended as a means of enhancing your education.
 Look out for local arts and crafts fairs where you can sell direct to the public, or sell your work through sites like Etsy or Folksy.
 Try to get commissions, which are generally more lucrative than simply hoping that people will like what you’ve already produced.